-“I’ve always been interested in voice overs, but have no idea how to get started.
+“I’ve always been interested in voice acting, but have no idea how to get started.
 Can you help?”

 Voice over is more than just speaking.
 It’s about being dedicated, polite, persistent & having a passion for learning